-The University will also have a stand at the Fieldays Careers and Education Hub – a fun and interactive zone facilitating interaction between those wanting to explore career options in the agricultural sector and agricultural education providers and agribusinesses.
-If you are interested in finding out about study opportunities and career paths at Waikato, visit the Hub (off E Street) and have a chat to one of our advisers.
+The University will also have a stand at the Fieldays Careers and Education Hub again this year– a fun and interactive zone facilitating interaction between those wanting to explore career options in the agricultural sector and agricultural education providers and agribusinesses.
+If you are interested in finding out about study opportunities and career paths at Waikato, visit the Hub and have a chat with one of our advisers.

 Sophisticated cameras for the farm

 Electronic Engineer Dr Lee Streeter is working to improve and measure time-of-flight photography and his work will be on show at the University of Waikato stand at this year’s National Agricultural Fieldays.